 Sara Cutler, Principal Harp

-Sara Cutler, Principal Harp with Westchester Philharmonic, has appeared as concerto soloist at Carnegie Hall and Lincoln Center, Brooklyn Academy of Music, Kennedy Center in Washington, D.C., Edinburgh Festival in Scotland and Festival of Two Worlds in Spoleto, Italy.
-She has not only performed works from the standard concerto repertoire but has premiered and performed many 20th Century concertos, such as the concerto Cold, Silent Snow, written for her and flutist Linda Chesis by American composer Elizabeth Larsen.
-Ms. Cutler was the soloist for the European premiere of Gian-Carlo Menotti's Cantilena and Scherzo for harp and string orchestra and while Malcolm Williamson was "Master of the Queen's Music" in England, Ms. Cutler performed the British premiere of his harp concerto, Au Tombeau du Martyr Juif, with Scottish Baroque Ensemble.
+Sara Cutler, called “dazzling” by the Washington Post, is Principal Harp with the New York City Ballet Orchestra, the American Symphony Orchestra, the Orchestra of St. Luke’s, as well as the Westchester Philharmonic.
+She has appeared as concerto soloist at Carnegie Hall and Lincoln Center, the Brooklyn Academy of Music, the Kennedy Center in Washington, D.C., the Edinburgh Festival in Scotland and the Festival of Two Worlds in Spoleto, Italy.
+In addition to performing the standard concerto repertoire, she has premiered and commissioned many 20th Century concertos, such as the Concerto: Cold, Silent Snow by American composer Elizabeth Larsen and Gian-Carlo Menotti’s Cantilena and Scherzo for harp and string orchestra.
+In 2012, she premiered Michael Torke’s harp concerto Wild Grass, which was written for her.

 For many years, Ms. Cutler collaborated with flutist Linda Chesis in the Chesis/Cutler Duo.
 The New York Times called their playing, “gorgeously fluid” and the Times of London praised the “sweet touch of sparkle and class that was to pervade ”their debut recital at London’s Southbank Centre.
 Their debuts in Tokyo at the Asahiseimei Hall and in Paris at the Comedie de Champs-Elysees were both sold-out.
 As a soloist and with Ms. Chesis, Ms. Cutler has performed around the world, appearing in recital in Tokyo, Tel Aviv, London, Paris, and New York.
 A participant in the Bard Festival in upstate New York since its inception,